 According to the Singapore Companies Act, all companies in Singapore must appoint a Resident Director who is either a citizen, permanent resident (PR), or a valid employment pass (EP) holder to act as the legal representative of the company.

-A resident director who has in-depth knowledge of the regulatory system in Singapore will be a massive asset to you and your business.
-A qualified individual can help you and keep you aware of what is going on in Singapore, the latest tax laws, changes to the Singapore Companies Act, and any other related legislation that has been passed that impacts your business.
+The regulatory and compliance environment is ever-changing and complex, and the risk you face is getting higher.
+Staying compliant is not challenging if you have the proper support; it is essential to stay on top of the game and know the regulations and compliance impacts your investment.
+They have in-depth knowledge of the regulatory system in Singapore and can be a massive asset to you and your company.
+A qualified individual can help you and keep you aware of what is going on in Singapore, the latest tax laws, common law duties, changes to the Singapore Companies Act, and any other related legislation that has been passed that impacts your investment.

-A good Resident Director stays up-to-date with all the legal developments happening in Singapore.
-This way, they’ll better understand how these updates might affect their clients’ businesses or if there’s anything they could do proactively before something negative happens.
+This will ensure that you don’t risk falling into investment pits and end up in a non-favorable position.
+So, what makes good resident directors.
+Good Resident Directors stay up-to-date with all the legal developments in Singapore.
+This way, they’ll better understand how these updates might affect their clients’ businesses or if there’s anything they could do proactively before something unfavorable happens.

-For example, a trained Resident Director may be able to provide guidance on corporate structuring to ensure tax efficiency as well as to better manage the investments your business is involved in.
-Highlight what the risks are for your organization, and implement steps that can help reduce/remove those risks.
+Directors don’t always just deal with risk management; sometimes, good directors will advise how to enhance your service by guiding you on the right path while avoiding any issues.
+For example, trained Resident Directors may be able to guide corporate structuring to ensure tax efficiency and better management of the investments.
+Highlight the risks for your organization, and implement steps that can help reduce/remove those risks

 As shown below, the requirements to be a resident director are: